KxSystems/docs/docs/ref/key.md

 ```

-## Symbol atom
+## Whether a name is defined

-that is not a file or directory descriptor, nor the name of a dictionary or table, returns the original symbol if a variable of that name exists, otherwise an empty list.
+Where `x` is a symbol atom that is not a file or directory descriptor, nor the name of a dictionary or table, returns the original symbol if a variable of that name exists, otherwise an empty list.
 The name is interpreted relative to the current context if not fully qualified.

 ```q
 q)()~key`a.       /now you don't see it